 Something has changed.
 Many things have changed.
-Everything has is changed.
+Everything has changed.
 Take your pick.
-Alberta in 2016 is radically different that it has been for decades, perhaps generations.
+Alberta in 2018 is radically different that it has been for decades, perhaps generations.

 At Alberta Fund we want to explore and explain what we believe are the 10 things that matter most to Albertans.
 As the project progresses these may change, but to begin the discussion the top 10 issues – not necessarily in order of importance – are: